gunjanjaswal/Simple-SES-Bridge-for-Sendy/readme.txt

 3. Navigate to **Settings > Simple Sendy Bridge** to configure your Sendy options (URL, API Key, List ID).
 4. Go to **Simple Sendy Bridge > Create Newsletter** to start building!

+== Frequently Asked Questions ==

+= Why didn't my scheduled campaign send on time? =

+WordPress uses WP-Cron, which only runs when someone visits your site.
+If your site has low traffic, scheduled campaigns may be delayed.

+**Solution 1: Manual Trigger**
+The plugin will show a warning notice with a "Send Now" button for overdue campaigns.

+**Solution 2: Set Up Real Cron (Recommended for Production)**
+1. Add to `wp-config.php`: `define('DISABLE_WP_CRON', true);`
+2. Set up a system cron job (via cPanel or server) to run every minute:
+   `* * * * * wget -q -O - https://yourdomain.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1`

+= What if a campaign fails to send? =

+Failed campaigns will show:
+- A red error notice at the top of the Campaigns page
+- The exact error message in the "Error" column
+- A "Retry Send" button to try again

+Common errors include missing Reply-To email (now fixed automatically) or invalid Sendy API credentials.

 == Screenshots ==

 1.  **Newsletter Builder:** Search for posts and see them appear instantly.